bibanon/bibanon/4chan---JLaw-Shitstorm.md

 Many users decided to campaign to fund her favorite charity (The Pediatric Cancer Foundation) to make amends for the terrible shitstorm.

+### What did 4chan do in Response?

+* [4chan #leakforjlaw prank](http://www.dailydot.com/lifestyle/4chan-leakforjlaw-prank/) - 4chan's /b/, overwhelmed by the horde of newfags, gives up and decides to go for the lulz by inciting Twitter SJWs to "leak their pics" in "solidarity" with JLaw.

 ### What is going to happen to the Leaker?

 [The Feds have been mobilized](http://abcnews.go.com/Entertainment/fbi-addressing-massive-celebrity-photo-hack/story?id=25200140) to track down the leaker (extorting the IP from 4chan, probably), and is poised to use him as an informant to discover this secret nude-sharing ring.
 Let's hope this leaker used seven proxies.